 In F.E.A.R., this happens to anyone who has had any lengthy contact with Alma, but especially the Point Man and Sergeant Becket.
 In the former case, its because the Point Man is her son, while in the latter case, its because Alma is apparently in love with Becket and repeatedly tries to literally rape him, eventually succeeding.

-Shadow Priests in World of Warcraft have many abilities made to mess with the opponents mind.
+Shadow Priests have many abilities made to mess with the opponents' mind.
 These include Mind Blast (causing an explosion of shadow magic inside the enemy's brain), Mind Flay (slashing at the enemy's brain with shadow magic whips), Mind Sear (burns the opponent's brain with shadow magic) and the classic Mind Control.
 Both Priests and Warlocks can cast a version of the Fear spell, which causes immense fear in the target's mind, making them run around aimlessly for a few seconds.

-Let's not forget Psychic Scream, which makes the enemy run away for a bit because of the horrific mind/soul pain you inflicted on him.
+Psychic Scream, which makes the enemy run away for a bit because of the horrific mind/soul pain you inflicted on him.
 As part of combat, it's a horrific ability.
-As a way of avoiding combat... well, I suppose once the pain wears off, the victims might be glad you didn't just kill them, but....

 The nightmare chapters in Max Payne.
 Max obviously doesn't take well to drugs, as at the end of every part, he's drugged and undergoes a particularly intense night terror which involves the screams of his late wife and child, running across an endless maze, following a trail of blood over a bottomless pit, and confronting himself as the true murderer.

-The X-Com games have this as well.
-The Ethereals and high-ranking Sectoids (and eventually your own soldiers) have two mental attacks: Mind Control and Panic (which lowers morale).
-Helplessly watching as your own hands slaughter your teammates has to be bad enough, one can only imagine what horrors follow after a heavily-armed soldier is subjected to a Panic attack and goes berserknote they get 255 Turn Units to turn around and fire their weapons randomly until they either run out of Turn Units or ammo.
+The X-COM games have this as well.
+The Ethereals and high-ranking Sectoids have two mental attacks: Mind Control and Panic (which lowers morale).
+Helplessly watching as your own hands slaughter your teammates has to be bad enough, one can only imagine what horrors follow after a heavily-armed soldier is subjected to a Panic attack and goes berserk.note they get 255 Turn Units to turn around and fire their weapons randomly until they either run out of Turn Units or ammo.
+The 2012 remake also has a more literal example in mindfray.
+The good side?
+After some reverse-engineering, you can get your own psychic soldiers to return the favour.
+Turning a plasma cannon-lugging killing machine into a panicky mess going berserk on its own side is always priceless.

 All of the Boss Banter in American McGee's Alice force her to confront herself.
 The tougher the Boss, the closer this gets to Mind Rape, with the Jabberwock and the Red Queen remarkably wiping the smirk off her face.